testingbot/Testingbot-Tunnel/README.markdown

 TestingBot.com Tunnel to run Cloud Selenium tests on your local computer or staging environment.

-You can find more info on https://testingbot.com/support/other/tunnel
+You can find more information on https://testingbot.com/support/other/tunnel

 About
 -------